 251 telephone exchange traffic is predicated on the fact that facsimile lines are basically one-way lines . . . that have been considered to be telephone exchange service . . . basically the services that Intrado [Comm] intends to provide provides two-way voice communications.
-(TR 176-177)

 AT&T asserts that because the service that Intrado Comm intends to provide to PSAPs cannot be used to originate calls, this service does not qualify as telephone exchange service.
-(AT&T BR at 7)

 Intrado Comm asserts that the FCC determined that "telephone exchange service [is] not limited to traditional voice telephony, but include[s] non-traditional means of communicating information within a local area."
 Intrado Comm notes that the FCC has also stated that "a key component of telephone exchange service is 'intercommunication' among subscribers within a local exchange area."
-(Intrado Comm BR at 7) Intrado Comm argues that its service fulfills the FCC stated goal of intercommunication because it allows 911/E911 users to be connected with PSAPs and communicate with local emergency personnel.
-(Intrado Comm BR at 7)
+Intrado Comm argues that its service fulfills the FCC stated component of intercommunication because it allows 911/E911 users to be connected with PSAPs and communicate with local emergency personnel.
+Furthermore, Intrado Comm points out that AT&T's own tariff refers to its 911/E911 service as a telephone exchange service.